Below are answers to common questions; if you have any other questions please e-mail email@example.com .

 Can I join the EPSRC CDT in Cloud Computing for Big Data if I am not awarded a studentship?

 Yes.
-We have 12 studentships for UK and EU domiciled applicants, but we have capacity to train up to 20 doctoral students each year.
+We have up to 11 studentships for UK and EU domiciled applicants, but we have capacity to train up to 20 doctoral students each year.
 Applicants that are unsuccessful (or not eligible) in their application for one of our studentships, but that are still accepted for the EPSRC CDT in Cloud Computing for Big Data programme, will need to demonstrate that they can meet the cost of the fees currently £4450 per annum for UK and EU domiciled students; £15635 per annum for international students) and can support themselves financially for the full four years of the programme.